 How to Make a Fermented Bloody Mary

 Who says that fermented foods must be limited to cabbage and sauerkraut?
 We have a plethora of recipes for all kinds of foods on this site, including beverages.
 Now, Kristi has taken us into the realm of alcoholic drinks.
-If you’re a connoisseur of Bloody Marys, try this version and let us know how it rates, okay?
+If you’re a connoisseur of Fermented Bloody Mary, try this version and let us know how it rates, okay?

 A Bloody Mary is an alcoholic drink with mostly tomato juice, vodka and a couple of other spicy components, garnished with a whole stick of celery.
 Presumably, the drink was created in the early 1930’s, though no one really knows by whom.